 It’s a book that I would have loved to have as a teenager.
 I am 25, thus older than the target audience, and this book was still such an great source of strength for me.
 It was an empowering read.

-Trigger warnings: death of parent, Islamantagonism, ableism in respect to OCD, racism, homoantagonism, mention of a terrorist attack, mention of a refugee situation, aroantagonism (not called out).
+Trigger warnings: death of parent, Islamantagonism, ableism in respect to OCD and anxiety, racism, homoantagonism, mention of a terrorist attack, mention of a refugee situation, aroantagonism (not called out).

 Are you interested in reading A Change Is Gonna Come?
 What books have empowered you?